wusai2333/trib/doc/lab3.md

 interval of 30 seconds in between, and this time duration will be enough for you to migrate storage.

-There will be at least 3 keepers.
+There will be at least 3 and up to 10 keepers.
 Keepers may join and leave at will, but at any time there will be at least 1 keeper online.
 Also, you can assume that each keeper join/leave event will have a time interval of 1 minute in between.
-When it says "leave" here, it assumes that the process of the back-end or the keeper is killed; everything in that process will be lost.
+When it says "leave" here, it assumes that the process of the back-end or the keeper is killed;
+everything in that process will be lost.
 Each time the keeper comes back at the same `Index`, although all states are lost, it will get a new `Id` field in the `KeeperConfig` structure.

 For starting, we will start at least one back-end, and then at least one keeper.
 After the keeper sends `true` to the `Ready` channel, a